About Zika virus

 Advice for pregnant women

-Scientists believe that there is enough evidence to show that Zika virus infection is a cause of birth defects, including microcephaly (this means the baby will have an abnormally small head and can be associated with abnormal brain development).
-This is also known as congenital Zika syndrome.
+Zika virus infection in pregnant women is a cause of birth defects in the baby, including microcephaly (abnormally small head).
+This can be associated with abnormal brain development.
+It is also known as congenital Zika syndrome.

-It is therefore recommended that pregnant women postpone non-essential travel to areas with active Zika transmission until after pregnancy.
+It is recommended that pregnant women avoid or postpone non-essential travel to areas with a risk of Zika virus until after pregnancy.

 Advice for women trying to get pregnant

-What if I'm worried that my baby has been affected by Zika?
+What if I’m worried that my unborn baby has been affected by Zika?

 Zika virus and blood donation

-If you want to know whether any recent foreign travel temporarily bars you from giving blood, you can call their National Contact Centre on 0300 123 23 23.
+If you want to know whether any recent foreign travel temporarily prevents you from giving blood, visit the Scotblood website.
+You can also call their National Contact Centre on 0345 90 90 999.

 Zika virus and Guillain-Barré syndrome

-The risk of developing GBS following a Zika virus infection is currently unknown, but thought to be very low.
+The risk of developing GBS following a Zika virus infection is very low.

 Information about you

-If you have been infected with Zika virus, your clinical team will pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you have had Zika virus, your clinical team may give your details to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).

 This helps scientists look for better ways to prevent and treat this condition.
 You can opt out of the register at any time.